 - Business meals and entertainment- Business lunches and entertainment costs incurred within the employee’s tax home count as reimbursable expenses only if the meal or entertainment can be proved to have a clear business purpose.

-- Transportation- Expenses associated with work-related travel, including transportation, accommodation are considered reimbursable expenses.
+- Transportation- Expenses associated with work-related travel, including transportation, and accommodation, are considered reimbursable expenses.
 Most employers reimburse an employee who uses his personal vehicle for a business at a standard mileage rate.
 However, it is important to note that this doesn’t include commuting expenses between your home and the workplace.

 - Office supplies- Office supplies that employees purchase for business purposes are reimbursed at cost.
 This includes costs incurred while purchasing office pens, papers, printer cartridges, among others.